 - Overcoming Vyvanse use disorders can be challenging.
 By entrusting your care to a quality rehab facility, you will maximize your you odds of short and long term success.

-Contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help you.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help you.
 Take the first step toward a healthier future, call now.

 Abelman, Dor David.
 “Mitigating risks of students use of study drugs through understanding motivations for use and applying harm reduction theory: a literature review.”
 Harm Reduction Journal, October 2017.
 Accessed August 20, 2019.